Tech Note 0027

 License Storage

 After an MTP license code is validated, a license token is stored in a host-specific location for future use.
-This token is tied to the CPU on which it was created and will not work if copied to other CPUs.
+This token is tied to the system on which it was created and will not work if copied to other systems.
 This may create conflicts in environments with clustered storage or when installing from a Windows domain administrator account.

-On unix systems, including macOS, the license tokens for servers and command-line clients will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable.
+On unix systems, including macOS, the license tokens for servers and command-line clients will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable by the installer.
 Placing the token in /etc/dei-mtp registers the application for all users of the system.

-On macOS systems, graphical clients store license tokens in their preferences databases: ~/Library/Preferences/com.dataexpedition.DropDat.plist or ~/Library/Preferences/com.dataexpedition.ExpeDat-Desktop.plist.
+On macOS systems, graphical clients store license tokens in their preferences databases: ~/Library/Preferences/com.dataexpedition.DropDat.plist, ~/Library/Preferences/com.dataexpedition.ExpeDat-Desktop.plist, or ~/Library/Preferences/com.dataexpedition.WebDat.plist.

-On Windows systems, the license token will be saved in the Current User class under dei\mtp and copied into the Local Machine class if that is writeable.
+On Windows systems, license tokens will be saved in the Current User class under dei\mtp and copied into the Local Machine class if that is writeable by the installer.
 A backup token will also be placed in the LocalAppData folder in the file dei\dei-mtp.dat.
 It is important to register server licenses as the same local admin user that will be used to run the service.
 If you use a domain administrator to install a server, or fail to run the installer "As Administrator", the Windows Service may fail to launch.

 When installing server software on a Windows system, do so while logged into a local Administrator account.
 Installing server software as a domain user may result in "Improperly formatted license code" or "Invalid license code" errors at run time.